 Please note that certain cushions may need to be deflated, for guidance please contact your local wheelchair services.
 Roho cushions will need the air pressure adjusted due to the cabin pressure at high altitude.
 Air will need to be removed as the plane reaches high altitude and re-inflated on arrival.

-What about using the toilet on the aeroplane?
+What about using the toilet on the plane?

-It is not normally possible to access the toilet during the flight whether long or short haul.
-The majority of toilets on a plane, whether they have a disabled symbol on the door or not, are small and only have room for one person (the user).
+It is not normally possible to access the toilet during either a long or short haul flight.
+However, the majority of toilets on planes, whether they have a disabled symbol on the door or not, are small and only have room for one person (the user).
 The airline doesn’t usually carry an aisle chair for you to use to get to the toilet.
-Consider attaching a night bag if you are on a long flight which can be concealed inside a carrier bag and placed under your seat.
+So, if you are on a long haul flight, consider attaching a night bag that can be concealed inside a carrier bag and placed under your seat.

-Try to organise your bowel routine around your flight and make sure you’ve been to the toilet before you board to drain your catheter.
-Sometimes it can take longer to board than expected so it’s best to go just beforehand.
+You should also try to organise your bowel routine around your flight.
+Make sure you’ve been to the toilet before you board to drain your catheter.
+Sometimes it can take longer to board than expected, so it’s best to go just beforehand.
 It’s also worth checking that there will be an aisle chair on the plane too, should you need it.

-Please note, the cabin staff are unlikely to be prepared to dispose of urine for you.
+Please note that the cabin staff are unfortunately unlikely to be prepared to dispose of urine for you.
 Your individual requirements for your personal care should be carefully thought through before travelling.

 Can I bring my medication on the aircraft with me?

-Yes, even if your medication is in fluid form you can carry it onto the aircraft with you.
+Yes, even if your medication is in fluid form, you can carry it onto the aircraft with you.
 Its contents should be clearly labelled and preferably in original packaging.
 Take enough with you to last a couple of days in case your luggage gets delayed.
-It is helpful to have a medical cert or doctor’s letter certifying that you are taking prescribed medication in case of any problems in customs.
-It is also a good idea to take a copy of your prescription with you in your hand luggage in case for any reason, your medication and you part company.
+It is helpful to have a medical cert or doctor’s letter certifying that you are taking prescribed medication, in case of any problems in customs.
+It is also a good idea to take a copy of your prescription with you in your hand luggage, in case your medication and you part company.